amirallami-code/binary-search-algorithm/README.md

 ---

-⭐ Star this repository if you find it helpful!
+We appreciate your interest in this project.
+If you find it helpful, consider starring the repository.